 This material is a high grade PAN fiber, which means you are receiving a higher quality material than many of the other fabrics on the market.

-Composite Envisions would like to introduce you to our newest product offering, Web-Lock.
 Web-Lock is a fabric stabilization process that is achieved by applying high heat and pressure to lock every filament of fabric together, ensuring perfect cosmetic and structural symmetry.
 Currently, this process is ONLY offered by Composite Envisions.
 You may have seen or tried stabilized fabrics in the past, but we've found that these existing products can often be too stiff to work with, require large volume orders with high costs, or simply aren't available in the fabric or time frame needed.
 All these reasons lead us to one solution - Web-Lock.
 Web-Lock is the material that we believe solves all the current problems and exceeds the finished fabric performance on all levels.
 Web-Lock will help you improve your ease of manufacturing, saving you time and money.

 The side that has the Web-Lock on it will not make a good finish for your parts as you will still be able to see the stabilizer in a finished part.
-When using make sure to have the stabilized side face the none cosmetic side of your part.
+When using make sure to have the stabilized side face the non cosmetic side of your part.
 If you have a part that requires to have a perfect finish on both side we would recommend using two layers of this material and face the stabilized sides together.

 Advantages of Web-Lock